 In the book, Mike interviews more than 200 people from all walks of life—class, race, age, gender, sexual orientation—to isolate the moment they fell in love with learning.
 The moment that hope and curiosity replaced depression, disengagement, and despair.
 The throughline of their stories is this: I learned to take myself seriously the moment someone who cared about me started paying attention.

 Were Mike alive, he would be wailing, “it’s more complicated than that, Anna!”
 But ha ha, Mike, you’re dead.
 There’s no one left to stop me from me reducing down all the pitchy, flavorful takeaways I want.

 The last email Mike sent me was characteristically neurotic.
 He asked if we could talk later that day about the remaining players on our sub list—the ones who hadn’t responded yet.
 I knew why he wanted to do this, and it made me groan out loud.

-There was one editor in particular, a woman he’d worked with on another book, whose nonresponse agitated him terribly.
+There was one editor in particular, a woman for whom he’d blurbed another author’s book, whose nonresponse agitated him terribly.
 Even though we had four great editors pursuing.
-Even though this other editor now worked at a company with a microscopic budget, so she probably wouldn’t even be able to compete with the demonstrably enthusiastic people.
+Even though this other editor worked at a company with a microscopic budget, so she probably wouldn’t even be able to compete with the demonstrably enthusiastic people.
 And even though I had told him THREE TIMES that this woman’s out of office SAID SHE WAS ON VACATION.